rrhg/rrhg.github.io/debugging-kind-kubelet-pulling-couchdb-image.md

-worker nodes are stock pulling couhdb images
+#### worker nodes are stock pulling couhdb images

 a kind cluster node is a docker container

     docker ps

+    # $ docker logs `<container-id>`
+    # or
     # docker exec -it container_name /bin/bash
-    # or
-    # $ docker logs `<container-id>`

     # this worked
     docker exec -it kind-worker3 /bin/bash

-How see kubectl logs :
-various ways to try according to : https://stackoverflow.com/questions/34113476/where-are-the-kubernetes-kubelet-logs-located
+How see kubectl logs once inside the node : various ways to try according to : https://stackoverflow.com/questions/34113476/where-are-the-kubernetes-kubelet-logs-located

 > if using systemd in node